Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Loved this little UI detail in Magic Sort.md

 169 Posts

-✨ Loved this little UI detail in Magic Sort.
+âœ¨ Loved this little UI detail inÂ Magic Sort.

-The game uses a multiplier streak mechanic (x2 → x5 → x10 → x25 → x100) during events.
-What’s clever is how they reinforce it:
+The game uses aÂ multiplier streak mechanicÂ (x2 â†’ x5 â†’ x10 â†’ x25 â†’ x100) during events.
+Whatâ€™s clever is how they reinforce it:
-🔹 Once on the win screen (to celebrate the moment)
+ðŸ”¹ Once on theÂ win screenÂ (to celebrate the moment)
-🔹 And again in the event progress bar (to keep the pressure/excitement alive)
+ðŸ”¹ And again in theÂ event progress barÂ (to keep the pressure/excitement alive)

 This dual placement does two things:
-✅ Makes the multiplier feel more tangible and rewarding
+âœ… Makes the multiplier feel moreÂ tangibleÂ and rewarding
-✅ Keeps players aware of the stakes if they break the streak
+âœ… Keeps players aware of the stakes if they break the streak

-A simple UI choice — but one that amplifies both engagement and tension.
+A simple UI choice â€” but one that amplifies bothÂ engagement and tension.

-👉 Would you want to see this mechanic in more casual puzzle games?
+ðŸ‘‰ Would you want to see this mechanic in more casual puzzle games?

 [](https://www.gamigion.com/wp-content/uploads/2025/09/Loved-this-little-UI-detail-in-Magic-Sort.mp4)